jotaulian/jotaulian/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Vue 3
+- Frontend developer with Vue 3

 - 📫 How to reach me: julianeggle@hotmail.com  |  https://julianeggle.com/